18 Gentle Christmas Learning Ideas {Your Kids Will Love}

 By focusing on what truly matters during this special time of year, we can make our holiday homeschooling both meaningful and enjoyable.

-This post contains carefully chosen affiliate links to help support our homeschooling journey.
-Thank you for supporting our family through your purchases!
+This post may contain carefully chosen affiliate links to help support our homeschooling journey.
+Thank you for supporting my family through your purchases!
 You can read my full affiliate disclosure policy here.

 Holiday Hymns and Scripture